imlukedewitt/karabiner-elements-config/README.md

 # Karabiner Elements Configuration

-Config for KE, based on several misc templates I've found online
+Config for KE, based on several other templates I've found online

 - caps lock for hyper key (shift + cmd + opt + ctr) with other keys
 - caps lock for Esc when pressed alone